AlexCalderwood/identification-of-ideotypes/README.md

 ### Predicting the yield consequence of modifying traits
 - **trait_modification_prediction.R** :
     - Takes the model structures inferred by **id_trait_structure.R**, uses Gaussian Processes (GP) to model the potentially non-linear relationships between the connected nodes, and predict the effects of perturbing each yield trait.
     - MCMC sampling is carried out using Stan.
-This script parses model structures encoded as strings in `bnlearn$model.strings` to produce `.stan` files describing the GP modelled relationships between each node and its parent traits.
-It also calls Stan to compile and run no-U-turn MCMC sampling on these models.
+This script parses model structures inferred by `id_trait_structure.R`, encoded as strings in `bnlearn$model.strings` to produce `.stan` files describing the GP modelled relationships between each node and its parent traits.
+It calls Stan to compile and run no-U-turn MCMC sampling on these models, to learn the potentially non-linear relationships between traits, and predict trait values upon perturbation of each trait.
+Here example results are provided for the perturbed trait "height" ( {TRAIT} ).
     <br>
 	- *supporting script files*:
 		- `trait_modification_functions.R` : helper R functions